longrunningprocess/zxcvbn-api/README.md

 Web API built with Node and Express.
-It wraps [Dropbpx's zxcvbn](https://github.com/dropbox/zxcvbn) library just in case you need to verify a password's strength on both the client and server with a guarantee of the same result from both.
+It wraps [Dropbox's zxcvbn](https://github.com/dropbox/zxcvbn) library just in case you need to verify a password's strength on both the client and server with a guarantee of the same result from both.